 Through mitigation, the South Dakota Office of Emergency Management develops plans, programs and services to reduce or eliminate loss if the same disaster occurs again.

 While we can not control the occurrence of events like tornadoes, floods or other disasters, we can directly influence the severity of impact by initiating pre-disaster mitigation planning, principles, and practices.
-The South Dakota Office of Emergency Management also offers mitigation grants to help communities eliminate or lessen the impact of a recurring event upon life and property.
+The South Dakota Office of Emergency Management an annual mitigation grant, Building Resilient Infrastructures and Communities (also known as BRIC), as well as additional mitigation grants to help communities eliminate or lessen the impact of a recurring event upon life and property.

 Mitigation actions are most often thought of as taking the form of structural or non-structural measures, but there are four basic approaches: